 - Pour it over steamed vegetables like broccoli and cauliflower.

-- Make a creamed spinach by using this sauce as the cream base.
+- Make creamed spinach by using this sauce as the cream base.

-- Use it as your sauce in your Vegan Mushroom and Spinach pasta dish.
+- Use it as your sauce, like in this Vegan Mushroom and Spinach pasta dish.

 There are so many ways you can use this sauce.
-It will become one of your family staples since it’s so easy and quick to make and tastes great with a wide variety of recipes.
+It will become one of your family staples since it’s so easy and quick to make and tastes excellent with various recipes.

 ❄️ Storage

-Refrigerator: Store any unused Alfredo sauce without cream in the refrigerator for up to 4 days.
+Refrigerator: Store unused sauce in the fridge for up to 4 days.
 Make sure to store it in an airtight container.

 Freezer: You can freeze this sauce for up to 2 months in a freezer-safe container.